-A number of surface drill holes were completed on veins near the Cuchara Mine during the quarter, most of which returned low grades.
-Surface drilling is now in progress on the San Felipe vein system located close to the Guadalupe mill.
+A number of surface drill holes were also completed on veins near the Cuchara Mine and Los Reyes area during the quarter, most of which returned low grades.
+Surface drilling is next being planned on the north extension of the San Ramon Mine and on the north extensions of the El Paso Vein.